kheller18/blockchain-joint-savings-automation/README.md

 ---

 ## 6. Deployment
   + There is currently no live deployment of this app on a common server.
-To be able to run this app locally, navigate to the root directory and type "".
-This should open the app automatically, but if it doesn't, go to [localhost 8501](http://localhost:8501/) in your browser.
+To be able to run this app, upload the `joint_savings.sol` file to the [Remix IDE](https://remix-project.org/).
+Next, compile the contract and deploy it.
+Upon successfully deployal, you will be able to test the functions of the contract.

 ---